PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

 ## Terminology

 - **Scope** - A collection of tasks that a technician has permission to perform.
 - **Task** - An operation a technician needs to perform on a remote IoT device.
-You predefine each task and set parameters to control its execution in a specific workflow.
+You predefine each task and set parameters to control its execution in a specific job.
-- **Workflow** – A list of tasks associated with a specific user and with a specific group of devices in the account.
-A workflow has a planned execution time.
+- **Job** – A list of tasks associated with a specific user and with a specific group of devices in the account.
+A job has a planned execution time.
-- **Workflow run** – A specific run of a workflow - carried out using an Android device on an IoT device - including related operational logs and task outputs.
+- **Job run** – A specific run of a job - carried out using an Android device on an IoT device - including related operational logs and task outputs.

 ## Tutorial: Setting up and executing workflows with SDA